vfshera/laraveldocs-vscode/assets/docs/md/10.x/eloquent.md

 #### Laravel Bootcamp

 If you're new to Laravel, feel free to jump into the [Laravel Bootcamp](https://bootcamp.laravel.com).
 The Laravel Bootcamp will walk you through building your first Laravel application using Eloquent.
-It's a great way to get a tour of everything the Laravel and Eloquent have to offer.
+It's a great way to get a tour of everything that Laravel and Eloquent have to offer.

 <a name="generating-model-classes"></a>
 ## Generating Model Classes